Montana looks for home win vs N. Arizona

 Montana looks for home win vs N. ArizonaNew

-BOTTOM LINE: Montana looks for its seventh straight win over Northern Arizona at Dahlberg Arena.
+BOTTOM LINE: Montana looks for its eighth straight win over Northern Arizona at Dahlberg Arena.
 The last victory for the Lumberjacks at Montana was a 73-65 win on Jan.
 2, 2014.

-FEARLESS FRESHMEN: Montana’s Kyle Owens, Josh Bannan and Brandon Whitney have collectively scored 44 percent of the team’s points this season, including 40 percent of all Grizzlies scoring over the last five games.
+FAB FRESHMEN: Montana’s Kyle Owens, Josh Bannan and Brandon Whitney have collectively scored 43 percent of the team’s points this season and have accounted for 39 percent of all Grizzlies scoring over the last five games.

-RAMPING IT UP: The Lumberjacks have scored 72.8 points per game and allowed 74.4 points per game across five conference games.
-Those are both nice improvements over the 57.7 points scored and 80.7 points given up per game to non-conference foes.
+STEPPING IT UP: The Lumberjacks have scored 70 points per game and allowed 73.2 points per game against Big Sky opponents.
+Those are both substantial improvements over the 57.7 points scored and 80.7 points given up per game to non-conference opponents.

 FUELING THE OFFENSE: Cameron Shelton has either made or assisted on 62 percent of all Northern Arizona field goals over the last three games.
-The junior guard has 28 field goals and 20 assists in those games.
+The junior guard has accounted for 24 field goals and 18 assists in those games.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25